HaxeFoundation/nekovm.org/www/pages/specs/objects.md

 - **array reading** : when an object is accessed as an array for reading, using `a[i]` actually calls `a.%%__get%%(i)`.
 - **array writing** : when an object is accessed as an array for writing, using `a[i] = v` actually calls `a.%%__set%%(i,v)`.

-If the overloaded field is not defined when an operation occured, an exception is raised.
+If the overloaded field is not defined when an operation occurs, an exception is raised.

 ## Prototypes